An overview

 Theory and interpretation

-The practice taught alongside the work as it unfolds — so that understanding develops through experience rather than in advance of it.
+Taught alongside the work as it unfolds, so that understanding develops through experience.

 The book